“Retail arbitrage is dead! No one can sustain an FBA business with the possibility of all the IP claims out there!”

 Overall, the possibility of receiving IP infringement or counterfeit claims on your Amazon account should present itself as a speed bump, not a dead end.
 Many sellers are so fearful of these types of claims that they’ve declared “RA is dead!” – but I think those types of reactions are exaggerated and unnecessary.
 Hopefully this blog post has given you a starting point for how to think through the possibilities and handle this situation if it arises for your business.

 If you do find yourself with a suspended ASIN (or worse, an Amazon account suspension), then I highly recommend contacting Cynthia Stine of eGrowth Partners.
-If I was ever suspended, this is the service I would hire immediately to help me get an ASIN or even my account reinstated.
+If I was ever suspended, this is the service I would hire immediately to help me get either and ASIN reinstated or even my account reinstated.
 They have an amazing track record and have helped many Amazon sellers get reinstated very quickly.

 If you’d like to learn more about how to avoid Amazon suspensions, then I highly recommend the book, Suspension Prevention by Cynthia Stine.
 This book opened my eyes to so many aspects of selling on Amazon that I had no idea about.
 It was a fascinating read learning about all of the hidden metrics that Amazon keeps track of that we often have no idea about.
 These metrics are important to keeping our Amazon accounts active, so be sure to check out Suspension Prevention today.